AP® WORLD HISTORY: MODERN

 What happened last year to the APs?

-In May 2020, since most schools were closed in response to the coronavirus pandemic AP exams were administered online.
+In May 2020, since most schools were closed in response to the coronavirus pandemic AP exams were administered online and at home.
 The exams were 45 minutes long and had only free-response questions.
-CollegeBoard is not currently planning to repeat this in May 2021.
-They anticipate a traditional, in-person exam administration this spring.

 LOOKING FOR A DIFFERENT WAY TO PREP?
 CHECK THESE OUT.